 Preventing radicalisation

-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation refers to the process of a a person legitimizing support for, or use of , terrorist violence.
+Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance that aims to:negate or destroy the fundamental rights and freedoms of others; or undermine, overturn or replace the UK’s system of liberal parliamentary democracyand democratic rights or intentionally create a permissive environment for others to achieve the results above.

 Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.

 Terrorism is an action that: